isomerpages/isomerpages-govtech/media/technews/_posts/2020-06-10-govt-award-up-to-3.5b-ict-contracts.md

 As Singapore strives to become a Smart Nation, such partnerships will be key.

 Ms Mah said: “All of these changes, from dynamic contracting to co-developing solutions, will give companies more opportunities as we move forward.”

+*This article was originally published on The Straits Times.*